Amazon Web Services main image

 AWS Aurora

-Amazon Aurora is a relational database (RDB) compatible with PostgreSQL and MySQL.
-It is perfect for storing data organized in tables.
-Moreover, it is scalable and supports the automation of simple tasks.
+Aurora is perfect for storing data organized in tables.
+Also, it is scalable and supports the automation of simple tasks.

 DynamoDB